-Over the years, Rydström has coordinated several externally funded research projects, for instance, an 8-year interdisciplinary research project on Rural Families in Transitional Vietnam which was part of a larger long term research capacity building program in Vietnam funded by Swedish International Development Cooperation Agency.
+Over the years, Rydström has coordinated several externally funded research projects, for instance, an 8-year interdisciplinary research project on Rural Families in Transitional Vietnam which was part of a large long term research capacity building program in Vietnam funded by Swedish International Development Cooperation Agency.
 The project was partner driven and included about 20 scholars from the Institutes of Sociology, Family and Gender Studies, and Anthropology all in Hanoi, Vietnam.
-In a current research project, which is part of a larger project (coordinated by D. Mulinari) included in the National Research Council’s (‘Vetenskapsrådet’) Civil Society Program, Rydström explores the gendering of civil society, violence, vulnerability, and women’s organization in Vietnam.
-In an ongoing research project funded by Sida, Rydström studies together with P. Horton and M. Tonini the ways in which gender and sexualities are (mis)recognized in legislation, education, and practice in urban India and Vietnam.
+In a recent research project, which was part of a project (coordinated by D. Mulinari) and the National Research Council’s (‘Vetenskapsrådet’) Civil Society Program, Rydström explored the gendering of civil society, insecurity, and precariousness, and women’s organization in Vietnam.
+In a research project funded by Sida, Rydström studied together with P. Horton and M. Tonini the ways in which gender and sexualities are (mis)recognized in urban India and Vietnam.

 Helle Rydstrom is Professor at the Department of Gender Studies at Lund University in Sweden.
 She has a background in International Development Studies and Social Anthropology and is specialized in the anthropology of gender in Asia.

-As for other commitments Professor Rydstrom, for instance, is the Chair of the Tenure and Promotion Committee ('Docenturnämnd') at the Faculty of Social Sciences at Lund University; Research Responsible at the Department of Gender Studies, Lund University; referee for high-tier international presses and journals (e.g. American Ethnologist; Journal of the Royal Anthropological Institute; Asian Studies; Gender, Place, and Culture); Ph.D. supervisor; examiner of doctoral dissertations (e.g. Australia, Denmark, Finland, The Netherlands, India, and Sweden); referee for international research councils (e.g. National Science Foundation, USA; NOKUT Norway); and referee of Tenure and Promotion applications at universities in North America.
+As for other commitments is the Vice-Chair of the Tenure and Promotion Committee ('Lärarförslagsnämnden') at the Faculty of Social Sciences at Lund University; Research Responsible at the Department of Gender Studies, Lund University; referee for high-tier international journals and presses (e.g. American Ethnologist; Journal of the Royal Anthropological Institute; Asian Studies; Gender, Place, and Culture); Ph.D. supervisor; examiner of doctoral dissertations (e.g. Australia, Denmark, Finland, The Netherlands, India, and Sweden); and referee for national and international research councils (e.g. National Science Foundation, USA; NOKUT Norway).

 Recent research outputs